Canon 1D Mark II vs Sony A850

 Review summary: Canon 1D Mark II vs Sony A850

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II or the Sony A850 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.